Elliott Wave Theory Principle: The Definitive Guide (2020)

 Elliott Waves Basics

-According to Elliott, a trending market moves in a 5-3 wave pattern.
+According to this theory, a trending market moves in a 5-3 wave pattern.
 The “5” wave usually represents the trending phase, while the “3” phase is a reversal of the trend.

 The 5-wave Phase